sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

 - Can click on back button and change the value and can run Analytics App again.

-- Click on run button and can see the results.
+- Click on "RUN" button and can see the results.

   .. figure:: ../_assets/web-app/run.PNG
           :alt: web-app